jjbergman/iliaslatina/IL-translation.md

 650 As Titan's shining rays first brought light to the world, Jupiter called a council of the gods and warned them all not to go against his command that they not fight.

-653 He himself then glided down through the heavenly air and sat down on shadowy Mt.
+653 He himself then glided down through the heavenly air and sat down on the shadowy slopes of Mt.
 Ida.

-655 Then, he looked at the Trojan lines and held the golden scales, currently of equal weight, in his powerful right hand.
+655 Then, he looked at the Trojan lines and held the golden scales, currently balanced, in his powerful right hand.
 He weighed the harsh fate of the Phrygians and the misfortunes of the Achaeans and found that the Greek calamities while waging grave war outweighed that of the Trojans. @ (still praeponderat gives me trouble.
-NOt sure exactly what this sentence says.)
+Not sure exactly what this sentence says.)

 # The Trojans attack the Greek camp

-659 Meanwhile, Priamides was riled up and attacked the Danaans in all his fury.
-He heavily oppressed them with all his strength, by all means the lone glory of the Phrygian people.
+659 Meanwhile, the son of Priam was riled up and attacked the Danaans in all his fury.
+He heavily oppressed them with all his strength, seeing as he was the lone glory of the Phrygian people.

 661 The Achaeans were thrown into turmoil and the Greek camp was filled by the commotion.

 663 Atrides was also enclosed within the walls and encouraged his allies to harden their wilting resolve in battle.

-665 Tydides first burst forth with fiery arms and went like a great whirlwind into the middle of the enemy.
+665 Tydides was the first to burst forth in his glowing armor and went like a great whirlwind into the middle of the enemy.

 667 Ill-fated Agelaus ran to meet him, brandishing a huge spear, but the great hero attacked him and thrust his sword through his stomach.